Wondering about the right strategy for your location pages?

 What location should I focus on for my home page?
 Should I target a state, a city, or should it be focused on a broader area?

-This is of the most common strategy questions that we hear from Carrot customers, so we created a full tutorial about it:
+This is one of the most common strategy questions that we hear from Carrot customers, so we created a full tutorial about it:

 ℹ️ Determine The Location Focus of Your Home Page